apache/tvm/docs/langref/relay_pattern.rst

 Applications
 ============

 The pattern language provides not only the pattern matching but also pattern processing.
-The later one helps you process the subgraphs that match patterns to a desire form.
 Here we introduce two pattern processing approaches and provide some examples.

 Pattern Rewriting
 *****************